pyeventsourcing/eventsourcing/docs/topics/notifications.rst

 of an ascending sequence of integers can allow others to progress along the application's sequence of events.

+It is the third option that is pursued below.

 .. contents:: :local:

 Before continuing with code examples, let's setup an event store,